Mozart symphonies of spurious or doubtful authenticity: Köchel catalogue: explanation

 The Köchel catalogue, generally accepted as the definitive listing of Mozart's works, was published by Ludwig von Köchel in 1862, and has been revised and updated on several subsequent occasions.
 The original catalogue, known as K1, listed incomplete or lost works in an appendix or "Anhang", without regard to chronological order.
 These works were identified by an "Anh.", not a "K" number.
-In the last major revision of the catalogue (1964, K6), the Anhang was extended to include doubtful and spurious works.
+In the sixth edition of the catalogue (1964, K6), the Anhang was extended to include doubtful and spurious works, and this is retained in the latest edition (2024, K9).
 On the basis of the most recent research and discoveries, some of the old K1 Anhangs were promoted to "K" status, while others were relegated from the main catalogue into the K6 Anhang.
-However, as Zaslaw points out, the Köchel catalogue allocations between main listing and Anhang are not reliable indicators of authenticity or otherwise.
-Zaslaw deems some of the divisions "arbitrary", and calls for "clearer, more honest categories" for the problematic works.
+However, as Neal Zaslaw (the editor of K9) pointed out, the K6 allocations between main listing and Anhang are not reliable indicators of authenticity or otherwise.
+Zaslaw deemed some of the divisions "arbitrary", and called for "clearer, more honest categories" for the problematic works.

 "Deest" is used to identify works that have not been included in any of the Köchel catalogue versions, but which have at some stage in the past been thought of as Mozart compositions.